wp-plugins/frontpage-slideshow/readme.txt

 = How to use this plugin ? =

 See the <a href="../other_notes/">"how to use" section</a>

+= Where to get support ? =

+See the <a href="http://wordpress.org/tags/frontpage-slideshow">frontpage slideshow forum</a>, look for some topics tha could match your problem or question, then if no topic helps you, create a new topic.

 = May I use more than one slideshow on my site ? =